LeBron critical on his show of US efforts to get Griner home

 It’s unclear when the show was filmed, although in the trailer it is mentioned that Griner had been in Russia for more than 110 days, which would have been nearly five weeks ago as she was detained on Feb.
 17.

 During the weeks since day 110, in addition to the trial beginning and the guilty plea, Griner’s wife Cherelle has had a phone conversation with President Joe Biden.
-Biden also received a letter from Brittney Griner on July 4 and sent a letter back to her which she was given in court last week.
+Biden also received a letter from Brittney Griner on July 4 and sent a letter back to her, which she was given in court last week.

 There is also no mention of other detained Americans in the trailer.